-- Scheduling: To formalize and study the related scheduling problem, the critical points are: the modeling of an adaptive application; the formalization of the multi-criterion objective; the design of scalable scheduling algorithms. - Adaptive parallel and distributed algorithms design: To design and analyze algorithms that may adapt their execution under the control of the scheduling, the critical point is that algorithms are parallel and distributed; then, adaptation should be performed locally while ensuring the coherency of results.
+- Scheduling: To formalize and study the related scheduling problems, the critical points are: the modeling of an adaptive application; the formalization and the optimization of the multi-objective problems; the design of scalable scheduling algorithms.
+We are interested in classical combinatorial optimization methods (approximation algorithms, theoretical bounds and complexity analysis), and also in non-standard methods such as Game Theory. - Adaptive parallel and distributed algorithms design: To design and analyze algorithms that may adapt their execution under the control of the scheduling, the critical point is that algorithms are either parallel or distributed; then, adaptation should be performed locally while ensuring the coherency of results.

-- Design and implementation of programming interfaces for coordination.
+• Design and implementation of programming interfaces for coordination.
 To specify and implement interfaces that express coupling of components with various synchronization constraints, the critical point is to enable an efficient control of the coupling while ensuring coherency.
 We develop the Kaapi runtime software that manages the scheduling of multithreaded computations with billions of threads on a virtual architecture with an arbitrary number of resources; Kaapi supports node additions and resilience.
-Kaapi manages the fine grain scheduling of the computation part of the application. - Interactivity.
+Kaapi manages the fine grain scheduling of the computation part of the application.

+• Interactivity.
 To improve interactivity, the critical point is scalability.
-The number of resources (input and output devices) should be adapted without modification of the application.
+The number of resources (including input and output devices) should be adapted without modification of the application.
 We develop the FlowVR middleware that enables to configure an application on a cluster with a fixed set of input and output resources.
 FlowVR manages the coarse grain scheduling of the whole application and the latency to produce outputs from the inputs.